prismv/DB48X-on-DM42/doc/calc-help/constants.md

 units system, the Planck units are combinations of basic universal constants.
 It is the highest temperature that conventional physics can describe.
-It's a fundamental limit of quantum mechanics and is considered the temperature of the universe during the Big Bang when dominant quantum gravity effects were dominant.
+It's a fundamental limit of quantum mechanics and is considered the temperature of the universe during the Big Bang when quantum gravity effects became dominant.
 Its value depends on the measured value of the gravitational constant `G` and is calculated by:
 ```rpl